codingMustache/codingMustache/README.md

 ## Joke of the Day

- I never wanted to believe that my Dad was stealing from his job as a road worker.
-But when I got home, all the signs were there.
+Why does Superman get invited to dinners?
+Because he is a Supperhero.

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+Which kind of algorithm is Ron Rivest not famous for creating?
- 1. Kibibyte
+ 1. Secret sharing scheme
- 2. Kelobyte
+ 2. Stream cipher
- 3. Kilobyte
+ 3. Asymmetric encryption
- 4. Kylobyte
+ 4. Hashing algorithm

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  Secret sharing scheme
 </details>